ACCRINGTON BENJAMIN HARGREAVES CE (VA) PRIMARY SCHOOL

 More Able, Gifted and Talented Policy

-We at Benjamin Hargreaves strive for excellence in education by providing a safe, secure, caring family environment, where all are valued and respected as individuals, enabling them to reach their full potential, whilst growing in their love and understanding of the Christian Faith.
+We, at Benjamin Hargreaves, strive for excellence and enjoyment in education by providing a safe, secure, caring family environment, where all are valued and respected as individuals.
+We will endeavour to enable all children to reach their full potential, whilst growing in their love and understanding of the Christian Faith.

 As outlined in our Mission Statement, at Benjamin Hargreaves School, we believe that all pupils are entitled to receive the support and challenge to help them to develop their full potential.
 The needs of more able, gifted and talented pupils are acknowledged as part of our overall inclusion policy.
 We recognise the importance of identifying a wide range of abilities and talents, and of providing opportunities to nurture them.
 In addition, we are committed to developing our pupils’ social and emotional skills as essential elements in the development of the whole person.

 More Able – This term refers to the children who we might call the most able because they demonstrate or have the potential to work at a level above their peers.
 This may be in one or more areas.

 Gifted – This term refers to those pupils who demonstrate exceptional ability in one or more areas and represent 0.5% of the national population.

 Talented – This term refers to those pupils who have a specific ability in music, art or sport.

 In addition, we recognise that there might be a group of underachieving pupils, with the potential to achieve in these areas, who could also be included within this group.
 Our aim is to develop and provide appropriate levels of challenge for all pupils.

 - To use a broad range of qualitative and quantitative data to identify our most able learners;

 - to recognise those learners who may have the potential but currently underachieve;